Deducteam/lambdapi/editors/vscode/README.md

 This extension provides support for the [Lambdapi](https://github.com/Deducteam/lambdapi) language and proof assistant.
 See the [User manual](https://lambdapi.readthedocs.io/) to know more about Lambdapi.
 The extension provides syntax highlighting, go-to-definition, key-bindings for proof navigation, and snippets for inputing common mathematical symbols.
+Logs (command ``debug``) are displayed in a terminal which opens automatically when needed.

 **Proof navigation**